vinceskahan/home-pi-rebuild/roles/influxdb/README.md

 Role Variables
 --------------

-influx_arch = what architecture .deb file to download
+influx_arch: what architecture .deb file to download
+influx_version: which version to download

+influx_admin_user: username of the influxdb default user
+influx_admin_password: password for that user

 Howto
 -----